heymarkwetzel/ux-portfolio/pages/resume.md

 ---

 ## <a name="summary"></a>Summary
-I am a UX designer focused on products and problem solving.
-For 15+ years, I have been applying UX principles to solve problems for people and businesses.
-My goal is to make the internet easier to use so that real life becomes a happier place to be.
+I make the internet easier to use so that real life becomes a happier place to be.
+I'm looking to apply myself to projects that meaningfully help people.
+Currently accepting offers for freelance and full-time work.

 ---